bakame-php/http-structured-fields/README.md

 **⚠️WARNING: on duplicate `keys` pair values are merged as per RFC logic.**

 The `remove` always accepted string or integer as input.
-Since version `1.1` it will also remove the corresponding pair if its index is given to the method.
+Since version `1.1` the method is fixed to remove the corresponding pair if its index is given to the method.

 ```diff
 <?php